 A self taught Batik artist, painter and musician; De Luna said she fell in love with the harp after breaking up from a relationship.
 The man she loved gave her a harp as a parting gift.
 According to De Luna, with a broken heart, she packed her belongings and drove to see a friend in Virginia.
 “My friend had a little place tucked between two mountain tops with a creek across the street.
 I thought to myself, I can really create here, so I unpacked my car and started playing the harp.
 I couldn’t put it down.
 It entranced me.
 The sound of the vibrations brought solace to my soul that I had never found before, and it was so healing for me.
 During that period of time, the harp and my music really started to talk to me and it was a real comfort.”

 According to De Luna, she always had a musical heart and creative imagination.
 “The birds taught me,” she laughingly shared, but really she is self taught and believes it comes from within her soul.
 De Luna said she enjoys encouraging people interested in music and telling stories through the art of music.
 “I don’t need to speak because the music does it for me.”

-De Luna plays the harp most Wednesdays at CMC in Manchester and Thursdays at Concord Hospital.
-She has a broad repertoire of music which includes soulful Early Music, Renaissance Music, World Folk, Holiday Music, Classical music, popular music from the 1900-2000’s and many romantic ballads.
+De Luna has a broad repertoire of music which includes soulful Early Music, Renaissance Music, World Folk, Holiday Music, Classical music, popular music from the 1900-the 2000s, and many romantic ballads.
 She also writes her own music and is currently working on a cd toward the inspiration of healing and joy.